scijava/scyjava/README.md

                 print(jstacktrace(exc))

         :param exc: The Java Throwable from which to extract the stack trace.
-        :returns: A multi-line string containing the stack trace, or empty string if no stack trace could be extracted.
+        :return: A multi-line string containing the stack trace, or empty string if no stack trace could be extracted.

     jvm_started() -> bool